finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

     InstrumentsApi apiInstance = new InstrumentsApi(defaultClient);
     String identifierType = "identifierType_example"; // String | The identifier being supplied e.g. \"Figi\".
     List<String> identifiers = Arrays.asList(); // List<String> | The values of the identifier for the requested instruments.
-    String effectiveAt = "effectiveAt_example"; // String | The effective datetime at which to retrieve the instrument definitions.
+    String effectiveAt = "effectiveAt_example"; // String | The effective datetime or cut label at which to retrieve the instrument definitions.
 Defaults to the current LUSID system datetime if not specified.
     OffsetDateTime asAt = new OffsetDateTime(); // OffsetDateTime | The asAt datetime at which to retrieve the instrument definitions.
 Defaults to return the latest version of each instrument definition if not specified.
     List<String> instrumentPropertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\" domain to decorate onto the instrument.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\".
     try {